 However, not all CoL verbs/scenarios are compatible with Ground Motion.
-Consider the scenario in Figure 10-11, in which a stick moves to a ball.
-In this case, the verb k'uch 'arrive' is completely unacceptable with the ball as theme to all consultants, even if it is stated in context that it is the stick that moves.
+Consider the scenario in Figures 6.10 and 6.11, in which a stick moves to a ball.
+In this case, the verb k'uch"arrive" is completely unacceptable with the ball as theme to all consultants, even if it is stated in context that it is the stick that moves.
 Even the result state of k'uch is considered applicable to the ball by only one out of five speakers.
-Her description is quoted in (23).
+The description is quoted in (23).

-Figure 10.
-First frame of FIGURE_GROUND 11

-Figure 11.
-Last frame of FIGURE_GROUND 11

-(23) Káa=h-bin u=háarax=e'; káa=h-ts'o'k=e', CON=PRV-go(B3SG) A3-slide=D3 CON=PRV-end(B3SG)=D3 k'uch-a'n le=bòola y=iknal=o'. arrive-RES(B3SG) DET=ball A3=at=D2 '(The stick) went sliding; [when/and then] that became over, the ball was in the state of having arrived next to it.'
+''' (23) Káa=h-bin u=háarax=e'; káa=h-ts'o'k=e',

+CON=PRV-go(B3SG) A3-slide=D3 CON=PRV-end(B3SG)=D3

+k'uch-a'n le=bòola y=iknal=o'.

+arrive-RES(B3SG) DET=ball A3=at=D2

+'(The stick) went sliding: [when/and then] that became over, the ball was in the state of having arrived next to it.' '''

-It appears that there is a hierarchy of CoL verb roots in terms of acceptability with
+It appears that there is a hierarchy of CoL verb roots in terms of acceptability with Ground Motion.11

-Ground Motion:11